 Teatre-Museu Dalí

 Salvador Dalí designed this museum himself, which tells you everything about the nature of the experience.
-It’s not a museum in the conventional sense — a white-walled room with works hanging at eye level for quiet contemplation.
-It’s a total environment, conceived as an artwork in its own right, installed in the shell of a 19th-century municipal theatre that burned down during the Spanish Civil War.
+It is not a museum in the conventional sense.
+It is a total environment, conceived as a single artwork, installed in the shell of a 19th-century municipal theatre that burned during the Spanish Civil War and that Dalí took over in the early 1970s.
 The building is topped with a geodesic dome and covered in giant egg sculptures.
-Inside, the rooms are linked by bizarre spatial transitions and feature large-scale installations as much as conventional paintings.
+Inside, the rooms are linked by spatial transitions that don’t follow conventional museum logic.

 What to Expect

-The ground floor contains the Cadillac Rainy Taxi installation (put a coin in and water pours inside the car), which gives you an immediate sense of what you’re dealing with.
-Most rooms are dense with objects: paintings, sculptures, optical illusions, trompe l’oeil works, and pieces that change depending on where you stand.
+The ground floor opens with the Cadillac Rainy Taxi: put a coin in and water pours inside the car.
+This is your introduction to what follows.
+Most rooms are dense with objects, paintings, sculptures, optical illusions, trompe l’oeil constructions, and pieces that change depending on where you stand.
+The Mae West Room, arranged to read as a face from the correct position on a staircase, is one of the better-known installations and still works as an experience once you find the right viewpoint.

-Allow at least 2 hours.
-The museum is large and the content rewards attention more than most galleries.
+Allow at least two hours.
+The content rewards attention.

 Practical Information